Steve Carell Net Worth

 In the meantime, while filming "The Office," Carell also worked on other projects between filming periods.
 Such projects include the films "Evan Almighty" (2007), "Dan in Real Life" (2007), "Get Smart" (2008) and "Date Night" (2010).
 He also lent his voice to the animated family film "Despicable Me" (2010), voicing the character of Gru.
 He reprised this role for the sequels "Despicable Me 2" (2013) and "Despicable Me 3" (2017).
 Ultimately, Carell decided to leave "The Office" in 2011 to focus on his film career, although he returned for the series finale in 2013.

 Projects Carell worked on after leaving "The Office" include the true-crime drama film "Foxcatcher" (2014) along with Mark Ruffalo and Channing Tatum.
 For his portrayal of millionaire and convicted murderer John Eleuthère du Pont, Carell was nominated for the Golden Globe for Best Actor and the Academy Award for Best Actor.
 His role in the 2015 "The Big Short" earned him another Golden Globe nomination for Best Actor.
 His other 2015 film was "Freeheld," which co-starred Julianne Moore, Ellen Page, and Michael Shannon.
 Other films he has worked on include "Café Society" (2016), "Battle of the Sexes" (2017), "Beautiful Boy" (2018), "Vice" (2018), and "Welcome to Marwen" (2018).
 He returned to television in the Apple TV+ drama series "The Morning Show," with the first season premiering in the fall of 2019.
 Additionally, he has his own company, Carousel Productions.

-Salary Milestones: In the early seasons, Steve earned $175,000 per episode of "The Office."
+In the early seasons, Steve earned $175,000 per episode of "The Office."
 At his peak, Steve earned a salary per episode of $300,000.
 As a producer, writer, and director, he earned additional fees during production and continues to make money from syndication deals.
+Assuming there were roughly 24 episodes per season, Steve earned around $7 million per year from his work on The Office.

 He earned $500,000 for his star-making turn in "The 40-Year-Old Virgin."
 He earned $5 million for "Evan Almighty," $12.5 million for "Date Night," $12 million for "Dinner for Schmucks," and $15 million for "Crazy Stupid Love."